Skip to main content

 So your Liability account Budget line will look like this for a $120,000 per year grant, paid in two instalments of $60,000:

-1. Set the Cashflow Type for the Grants Income account to Profile and 100% in current period
+1. In Cashflow Settings: Set the Cashflow Type for the Grants Income account to Profile and 100% in current period

 2. Set the Cashflow Type for the Grants Received in advance account to Profile and 100% in current period (to match Income account).

-3. For the Cashflow Forecast you could create a Summary only, Income header account in Calxa Account Trees allocating both the Income and Liability accounts to the Income header to get a net balance for forecasting purposes.
+3. For the Cashflow Forecast you could create a Calxa Account Tree with a Summary only, Income header account and allocate both the Income and Liability accounts to the Income header to get a net balance for Cashflow forecasting purposes.

 Did this answer your question?